V/Line VLocity: Design evolution

 In October 2018, the state government announced that a new interior layout would be introduced on units 3VR76-3VR79 and 3VL80-3VL88 with 14 extra seats per three-carriage set, at the expense of removing a toilet and bike storage rack from each set.
 Cycling lobby groups criticised the new layout, but the government argued that the sets would be restricted to short-distance routes where the additional capacity would be valuable.

 The first of the updated type entered service in August 2019.

-As at February 2023 the current confirmed orders for new sets will bring the total to 118.
+The current VLocity fleet is restricted to a maximum 3 carriage length due to the size of the various maintenance facilities for them around the state.
+Extending them to 4, 5 or 6 carriage fixed sets, although technically possible to do, would be difficult to maintain without splitting longer fixed sets into shorter lengths so they could fit on things like whole of train lifting hoists.

 Introduction to long-distance service

-In the lead up to the 2018 Victorian election, opposition leader Matthew Guy announced that his party, if elected to government, would order 16 6-car VLocity variants from Bombardier for dedicated long-distance operation, with catering and first class facilities.
+In the lead up to the 2018 Victorian election, opposition leader Matthew Guy announced that his party, if elected to government, would order 16 six car VLocity variants from Bombardier for dedicated long-distance operation with catering and first class facilities.
+However, the Coalition did not win the election.

-From May 2018, improvements to level crossing infrastructure saw test VLocity runs to Bairnsdale, ahead of an introduction to revenue service on the line later in the year.
+From May 2018, improvements to level crossing infrastructure saw VLocity test runs to Bairnsdale, ahead of an introduction to revenue service on the line later in the year.
 At the same time, government representatives announced that the long-haul variant of the VLocity would include onboard refreshment facilities and improved seats.
 A media event was held at Bairnsdale in July of that year, at which it was announced that 2 of 3 daily Bairnsdale trains would be taken over by VLocity sets.

 In May 2018, the Rail Tram and Bus Union (RTBU) announced that it had received confirmation that a buffet facility would be included in new intermediate carriages, added to existing sets to form 4-car trains for long-distance services.
+This may explain the unique 15xx carriage numbering of the TMC Buffet equipped Trailer carriages compared to the normal TM 13/23xx number of standard trailer carriages but the 4th carriage idea was never implemented.

-In April 2020, designs for standard gauge VLocity sets, to be used on the Albury line, were released by the Department of Transport showing a standard 3 carriage layout with centre trailer carriage kiosk.
+In April 2020, designs for standard gauge VLocity sets, to be used on the Albury line, were released by the Department of Transport, showing a standard 3-carriage layout with a centre trailer carriage kiosk.

 Standard gauge sets VS93 and VS94 entered service on 30 December 2021 on the Albury line.

-As at June 2022 there is six 3 carriage standard gauge sets in service numbered VS93-98.
+As of June 2022, there were six 3-carriage standard gauge sets in service, numbered VS93-98.
+Albury services run as either 3 or 6 carriage sets depending on expected passenger numbers with a spare 3 carriage set from a Melbourne service stabled at Albury until required for a 6 carriage return journey.